 Naturally, you should first undergo a doctor’s examination.
 Before you do, here’s some more info on stem cells and the efficacy of the stem cell treatment for lower back pain.

 Stem cells are like a painter’s canvas for your body.
 They can become any cell your body needs and help repair the damaged pieces of your back.
 Your body already produces these healing cells, it’s just that they get stuck for some reason and can’t move to where the body needs them.

 By taking the cells from your body and injecting them right at the source of the problem, we help the body repair itself in the most natural way.

 How many kinds of lower back stem cell treatments are there?

 NeoGenix offers five:

-Only the jelly treatment uses foreign stem cells.
 They come from donated umbilical cords that have passed disease screens and are frozen to remain viable for a long time.
 The other four use the patient’s own cells, which minimizes the risk of rejection and a hostile immune response.
 For them, the stem cells come either from the bone marrow or fat deposits.

 We do not use embryonic stem cells.